Keyboard shortcuts

 Binary caching

-In order to avoid re-building Sandhole for each update, you can use the Sandhole binary cache.
+In order to avoid re-building Sandhole for each update, you can use either of the Sandhole binary caches.
 In configuration.nix:

 nix.settings = {